Updated December 2015

 - 4 students from Ottawa County are currently studying at KU Medical Center.

-- Ottawa County is part of the Northcentral Medical Education Network with Scott Owings, MD, a resident of Salina, serving as the Medical Education Director.
+- Ottawa County County is part of the North-Central Medical Education Network with Scott Owings, M.D., a resident of Salina, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 21 KU Medical Center graduates live and/or practice in Ottawa County.
+- 18 KU Medical Center alumni live and/or practice in Ottawa County.

 - 2 Ottawa County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 enrollment in KU Medical Center continuing education courses and conferences by an Ottawa County health care professional in Fiscal Year 2014.
+- 20 enrollments in KU Medical Center continuing education/professional development courses and conferences by Ottawa County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.